Updated: Nov 13, 2021

-When we don't take time to declutter and organize regularly, we end up creating stress, overwhelm and anxiety.
+When we don't take time to declutter and organize regularly, we end up with more stress, overwhelm and anxiety.

-Think of clearing space as self care and great love, then it becomes less of a hardship and more of an act of love.
+When we think of clearing space as Self care and great love, then it can become less of a burden and more of an act of love.

 Super organized people still have stuff coming into their lives.
-People are still giving them gifts they don't want.
-They're still inheriting heirlooms they don't know what to do with.
-They're outgrowing their clothes and changing their style.
+They get gifts they don't want, they inherit heirlooms they don't know what to do with, they outgrow clothes and change their style.

-It's not the stuff that makes you cluttered, it's your thoughts about your stuff and your life.
+It's not the stuff that makes us cluttered, it's our thoughts about our stuff, our priorities and our relationship to clutter.

-When you're worried about the clutter, or you're letting it affecting your ability to achieve your goals and dreams, it's time to change your thoughts, change your habits, and/or get help.
+When we're worried about clutter, or we let it affect our ability to achieve goals and dreams, it's time to change our thoughts and habits - or get help to do so.

-If you don't know how to manage your thoughts, seek support from a coach and start reaching out to connect with those who can help you.
+If you're unsure how to manage thoughts and feelings in a way that helps you take positive action, reach out to connect with those who can help you.

-Learn to pay attention to and manage your thoughts and life opens in amazing ways!
+Learning to pay attention to and manage thoughts opens life in amazing ways!

-PS - Remember you can get support with mindset, decluttering and organizing!
-Learn more at The TidyWild School of Organizing.
+Learn more at The TidyWild School of Organizing